-The bill also proposes to make removing a private student loan default from your credit report easier.
+The bill also make it easier to remove a private student loan default from your credit report.
 The new system would match the system for federal student loans.
 Currently, if you make 6 consecutive payments on time on a federal student loan, the default disappears; it’s effectively like you never defaulted at all.
 This new bill proposes similar flexibility for private student loans.

 What the new Federal Reserve Chair says…

 Currently, most borrowers cannot qualify to have their student loans discharged during bankruptcy.
 This includes both federal and private student loans.
-As a result, a distressed borrower can declare bankruptcy, but still remain facing financial hardship.
-Even after all their other debts are discharged, student loan payments would still leave them struggling to make ends meet.
+As a result, a distressed borrower can declare bankruptcy but still face continued financial hardship.
+Even after all their other debts are discharged, student loan payments may still leave them struggling to make ends meet.

 The moral of the story: Don’t wait for Washington!

-“Student loan relief is not just on the horizon,” argues April Lewis-Parks, Financial Education Director for Consolidated Credit, “and the changes lawmakers want to push through may not benefit you in your situation.
+“Student loan relief is not on the horizon yet,” argues April Lewis-Parks, Financial Education Director for Consolidated Credit, “and the changes lawmakers want to push through may not benefit you in your situation.
 So, you need to find solutions now and work with the relief options you have available today.”